locationtech/geomesa/docs/user/upgrade.rst

 Kafka Data Store
 ----------------

-The Kafka Data Store has been rewritten into a single implementation for Kafka |kafka_version|.
+The Kafka Data Store has been rewritten into a single implementation for all supported Kafka versions.
 Support for Kafka 0.8 has been removed.
 See :ref:`kafka_index` for more information.

 Accumulo Standardization